On Graph Odd Edge-Colorings and Odd Edge-Coverings: Introduction

-Below, in Section 2, we start with a brief overview of notation and preliminary results.
-Subsequently, in Section 3, we will address some important special cases, obtaining certain partial results.
+The article is organized as follows.
+Section 2 is a brief overview of the notation and preliminary results.
+Subsequently, Section 3 addresses some important special cases in obtaining certain partial results.
 We then proceed to prove Theorem~\ref{main} in Section 4 and Theorem~\ref{covering_conjecture} in Section 5.
+In Section 6, we present some concluding remarks.